computerscienceretreat/teapot/README.md

 2. Try changing the parameter `eps` - what does it do?
 Does it change the answer to question 1?

 3. Change the attack so that it is an *untargeted* attack.
 You'll need to change the arguements to the FastGradientSign method - check the documentation [here](https://cleverhans.readthedocs.io/en/latest/source/attacks.html).
+Just do this attack once don't repeat it - what might happen if you did repeat it?
+Tip:

 ~~~
 fgsm_params = {'eps': eps, 'clip_min': -1.0, 'clip_max': 1.0}
 ~~~

-Just do this attack once don't repeat it - what might happen if you did repeat it?